-Measurements of EFW and BW were log transformed to make the deviations from the median close to Gaussian and the variation about the median more stable across the range of gestational ages.
-We adopted a Bayesian approach to inference combining information from data sets 1 and 2 using Markov Chain Monte-Carlo sampling (MCMC).
-The fitted model assumes that the mean log transformed measurements of EFW and BW are related to gestational age according to a cubic equation and that deviations about the mean follow a bivariate Gaussian distribution.
-Gross outliers were identified from an initial model and observations with standardized residuals beyond ±3.89 (the 0.00005 percentile of the Gaussian distribution) were excluded from the final model.
-A range of model diagnostics was produced to assess the goodness of fit of the model.
+Measurements of EFW and BW were log transformed to make the deviations from median close to Gaussian in distribution and the variation about the median more stable across the range of gestational ages.
+A Bayesian approach to inference was adopted, combining information from Datasets 1 and 2 using Markov Chain Monte-Carlo sampling.
+The fitted model assumed that the mean log-transformed measurements of EFW and BW were related to gestational age according to a cubic equation and that deviations about the mean followed a bivariate Gaussian distribution.
+Gross outliers were identified from an initial model and observations with standardized residuals beyond ± 3.89 (the 0.00005th percentile of the Gaussian distribution) were excluded from the final model.
+A range of model diagnostics was produced to assess the goodness-of-fit of the model.
 This included summary statistics and Gaussian probability plots of z-scores for data on EFW and BW.
 Non-parametric quantile regression was used for direct estimation of percentiles of the EFW and BW data for comparison with the parametric model.
-Details of the analysis and model diagnostics are given in Appendix 1.
+Details of the analysis and model diagnostics are given in Appendix S1.